hoangduytran/blender-manual/manual/editors/video_sequencer/preview/display/display_mode.rst

 When this scope is selected, you have the following option in :menuselection:`Sidebar --> View --> View Settings`:

-Separate Colors
-   Show three waveforms -- for the red, green, and blue color channels -- instead of just one for the overall image brightness.

 The examples below show two images and their corresponding luma waveforms.

 .. list-table::